In a perfect world, your web pages would rank on Google’s #1 page for every keyword.

 How to Check SEO Keyword Rankings on Google

-It is a complete SEO tool which provides tons of tools to check keyword rankings, analyze competitors, find new keywords for SEO and track organic keyword rankings.
+It is a complete SEO tool that provides tons of tools to check keyword rankings, analyze competitors, find new keywords for SEO and track organic keyword rankings.

-Now you can check keyword rankings from two different ways.
+Now you can check keyword rankings in two different ways.